Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: Introduction

 (In the literature, the exponent in~\eqref{eq:sum-weights} sometimes differs by a factor of two, depending on how $\alpha$ and $\bsgamma$ enter the definition of the norm, see Section~\ref{sec:spaces}.)

 Additionally we will analyze the \emph{randomized lattice algorithm with shift}, which is defined by

-where $U$ is a random variable that is uniformly distributed on $[0,1]^d$.
+where $\bsU$ is a random variable that is uniformly distributed on $[0,1]^d$, and the braces mean to take the fractional part as in \eqref{eq:lr}.
 Again, the algorithm uses at most $n$ function evaluations.
 The advantage of the algorithm $\widetilde{M}_n$ is that it can treat the case $\alpha \in(0,1/2]$, i.e., when the integrands are not necessarily continuous.
 In Theorem~\ref{thm2} below, we prove for $\alpha>0$ that

 where again the implied constant is independent of $d$ if \eqref{eq:sum-weights} holds.
 Moreover, the result also holds with the randomized error replaced by the root-mean-squared error of $\widetilde{M}_n$, which is larger.